anotherjesse/automerge-svelte-todomvc/README.md

 ## TODO

-- [?] move automerge to a store
+- [x] move automerge to a store
+- [x] fix complete/description/delete
+- [ ] can automerge wasm be in the store?
 - [ ] re-add filesystem stuff to automerge store
-- [ ] can automerge wasm be in the store?
 - [ ] the new/open/save popup nightmare

-- [ ] marking complete/delete doesn't persist
+## TODO Better!
+- [ ] should index be used for updates to items - it seems brittle?
+- [ ] automerge store vs app specific logic (see store.js - add vs clearClompleted)
+- [ ] when making multiple changes is there a way to include them as a single atomic change?
+- [ ] automerge doc chagnes currently change the entire store - I think svelte would prefer if we only updated the changed items for efficiency/not-re-rendering every component